Templating

 Engine-Specific Configuration

 Each templating engine can be configured individually through its own config file in the config/ directory.
-These files are created automatically when you install the corresponding package:
+Run the engine's init command to generate it:

 • config/smarty.php